Privacy Statement (GDPR)

 For me to fulfil my role as a psychological therapist, I take anonymised notes in each session and store these notes in your file.
 My notes allow me to reflect, process the information and adhere to our treatment plan throughout the duration of your therapy journey.
 I only use your data in ways you would reasonably expect.
 All clients are discussed within clinical supervision (CBT/EMDR) to ensure the best possible interventions and care are provided with my scope as an EMDR Consultant/CBT Psychotherapist.

-How do I collect information about you?
+How do I collect information about you

 When you enquire about my services via email and I reply to you via email, I cannot guarantee that your email or my reply is 100% secure.
 It is important that you understand that no data transmission over the Internet can be guaranteed to be 100% secure.
 I send a booking form for you to complete.
 If you wish to send me any documents via email and have any concerns about confidentiality and the data contained within your documents, I am happy to arrange an alternative method.

 Over the phone

 If you choose to contact me over the phone, I will collect information from you as a prerequisite for inviting you for an assessment.
 If you engage in therapy services, I will send you a booking form to complete asking you for personal details including your name, mobile number, and email.

 When you attend for therapy sessions (CBT/EMDR), I collect and record data from you to get to know you, understand you, and help you overcome your difficulties.
 This information is stored in paper format and on an encrypted laptop.
 The therapy diagrams and information we develop in session together I will give you a copy of or you may have the only copy of diagrams.

 What type of information is collected?
 And what it is used for